Sanctions Issues Arising in Corporate Transactions

 Transactional due diligence will focus on many of the same compliance issues that should be reviewed in the context of M&A activity, but for different reasons.
 When vetting potential agents, distributors, joint venture partners or customers, a history of non-compliance with sanctions or export control laws can foreshadow a risk of becoming embroiled in violations and enforcement actions in the future.
-Companies contemplating entering into a transaction with a third party with a less than stellar compliance record should take a hard look at whether the risk that the party will commit violations in the future can be adequately addressed in the agreement governing the transaction.
-If the contemplated transaction is a long-term arrangement, such as a joint venture, care should be taken to ensure that the governing agreement provides a clear exit strategy if violations occur, or if changes in the law render continuation of the relationship unlawful.
+Companies contemplating entering into a transaction with a third party with a less than stellar compliance record should take a hard look at whether the risk that the party will commit violations in the future can be adequately addressed in the agreement governing the transaction and its implementation.
+If the contemplated transaction is a long-term arrangement, such as a joint venture, care should be taken to ensure that the governing agreement provides a clear exit strategy if violations occur or if changes in the law render continuation of the relationship unlawful.

 What your diligence review should include